ALPH123/UNet/README.md

 # UNet

-1. python code for pre-processing T1-weighted images for BM
+1. python code for pre-processing for BM (T1)
-2. python code for UNet segmentation of BM
+2. python code for U-Net segmentation of BM (T1)
+3. python code for U-Net segmentation of MSK tumors (DWI)